google-ai-edge/mediapipe/docs/getting_started/hello_world_ios.md

 First, create an XCode project via File > New > Single View App.

-Set the product name to "EdgeDetectionGpu", and use an appropriate organization identifier, such as `com.google.mediapipe`.
-The organization identifier alongwith the product name will be the `bundle_id` for the application, such as `com.google.mediapipe.EdgeDetectionGpu`.
+Set the product name to "HelloWorld", and use an appropriate organization identifier, such as `com.google.mediapipe`.
+The organization identifier alongwith the product name will be the `bundle_id` for the application, such as `com.google.mediapipe.HelloWorld`.

 Set the language to Objective-C.

 Save the project to an appropriate location.
 Let's call this `$PROJECT_TEMPLATE_LOC`.
-So your project will be in the `$PROJECT_TEMPLATE_LOC/EdgeDetectionGpu` directory.
-This directory will contain another directory named `EdgeDetectionGpu` and an `EdgeDetectionGpu.xcodeproj` file.
+So your project will be in the `$PROJECT_TEMPLATE_LOC/HelloWorld` directory.
+This directory will contain another directory named `HelloWorld` and an `HelloWorld.xcodeproj` file.

-The `EdgeDetectionGpu.xcodeproj` will not be useful for this tutorial, as we will use bazel to build the iOS application.
-The content of the `$PROJECT_TEMPLATE_LOC/EdgeDetectionGpu/EdgeDetectionGpu` directory is listed below:
+The `HelloWorld.xcodeproj` will not be useful for this tutorial, as we will use bazel to build the iOS application.
+The content of the `$PROJECT_TEMPLATE_LOC/HelloWorld/HelloWorld` directory is listed below:

 1.  `AppDelegate.h` and `AppDelegate.m`
 2.  `ViewController.h` and `ViewController.m`